Delivery Truck Accident Attorneys

 Corporate Pressures Adding to Risk of Chicago Delivery Truck Collisions

 For 2005, the Federal Motor Carrier Safety Administration reported that delivery trucks, regarded as those under 26,000 pounds, attributed to over 10% of all truck fatality accidents and over 8,000 injury accidents.
 While less deadly than their larger counterparts, these trucks still are dangerous for many of the same reasons.
 Delivery truck drivers also work long hours, are expected to drive in inclement weather and must deliver their loads within a set amount of time.
-In addition, these drivers have other factors that may lead to accidents:
+Furthermore, these drivers have other factors that may lead to accidents:

 - Lack of training.
 According to the Bureau of Labor Statistics, most delivery drivers receive less than a month of training, unlike large truck drivers.